Saratoga High School (California): Academics

 Saratoga High School is consistently designated a top academic high school.
 It is one of two schools in the Los Gatos-Saratoga Joint Union High School District, which is ranked the Best School District in California.

 Saratoga High School has a four-year Project Lead the Way engineering program, and is ranked No. 23 in the U.S. for science, technology, engineering, and mathematics (STEM).
 The school offers 35 honors and Advanced Placement courses.
+The school's Media Arts Program (MAP), which began with its first class in 2008–2009, has produced several media professionals, and is a school-within-a-school program averaging 300 students each year.
+MAP loops English, History, and Media Arts courses from grades 10–12.

 The graduation rate is 99%, and 97% of students attend college.
 It is jointly accredited by the California Department of Education and the Western Association of Schools and Colleges.

 Student enrollment averages around 1200, with a student-teacher ratio of approximately 20:1.
 It is a diverse high school, with total minority enrollment of 75%.
 The school community includes families that speak 39 languages.

 In 2017, Saratoga High School was named a California Gold Ribbon School for the strength of its Student Support Programs and its focus on Social Emotional Learning.